-- 1. Satisfactory completion of all required courses. - 2.
-An earned cumulative grade point average of a minimum of a 2.0. - Satisfactory record of attendance (as described elsewhere in this catalog and the Student Handbook). - 4.
+- Satisfactory completion of all required courses. - 2.
+An earned cumulative grade point average of a minimum of a 2.0. - 3.
+Satisfactory record of attendance (as described elsewhere in this catalog and the Student Handbook). - 4.
 All indebtedness to AAMI to be paid in full. - 5.
 Satisfactory compliance with regard to financial aid and/or student loans. - 6.
-Students receiving any form of Title IV federal financial aid must participate in an exit counseling session with the Financial Aid Officer. - Successfully complete all requirements of the Clinical Embalming Program and be certified by the Clinical Embalming Instructor as minimally technically competent in embalming at the entry level. - 8.
-Attend and actively participate in the Comprehensive Review Course and the end of semester National Board Review. - 9.
-Take AAMI's Comprehensive Examination and pass with a grade of 75. - Take the Practice National Board Examination anytime prior to final exam week.
+Students receiving any form of Title IV federal financial aid must participate in an exit counseling session with the Financial Aid Officer. - Successfully complete all requirements of the Clinical Embalming Program and be certified by the Clinical Embalming Instructor as minimally technically competent in embalming at the entry level. - Attend and actively participate in the Comprehensive Review Course and the end of semester National Board Review. - 9.
+Take AAMI's Comprehensive Examination and pass with a grade of 75.